breatheco-de/exercise-postcard/.learn/exercises/11-postcard-divisions/README.md

     1.3. .postcard-footer
 ```

-Please make sure the divs have the specified classes, the first of the 3 divs should have the class `postcard-header`, the second one `postcard-body` and the third one `postcard-footer`, you don't have to include the dot symbol in your class name, you will only use the dots in the CSS.
+Please make sure the divs have the specified classes, the first of the 3 divs should have the class `postcard-header`, the second one `postcard-body` and the third one `postcard-footer`.

+Nota: you don't have to include the dot symbol in your class name, you will only use the dots in the CSS.